finanalyst/rakuast-rakudoc-render/README.md

 but there is a local version of `RakuDoc::To::Generic` available, then try RAKUDO_RAKUAST=1 raku -I. -MRakuDoc::Render --rakudoc=Generic rakudociem-ipsum.rakudoc > store-output

-The command above may generate a compile time error because the RakuAST compiler cannot compile a module that the Rakudo compiler can.
+The command above may also generate an error, such as ===SORRY!=== Error while compiling .....
+(OO::Monitors) Variable '$cond' is not declared.
+Perhaps you forgot a 'sub' if this was intended to be part of a signature? at .... ------> macro wait-condition(⏏$cond) is export { because the RakuAST compiler does not yet handle macros, and (OO::Monitors) uses them.

+The first step is to re-run the test files, eg., prove6 -I.

+This causes a recompilation of the modules in this distribution to be recompiled because the tests run ``isa-ok`` on each module.

-A workaround is to use the utility `bin/force-compile` in the root of the repo.
+This is sometimes not sufficient.
+The next step is to use the utility `bin/force-compile` in the root of the repo.
 It deletes the `.precomp` files in the current directory, then recompiles the modules in the repo.

+Again try running the basic tests.

-Another method might be to run the `raku --rakudoc=...` but without 'RAKUDO_RAKUAST=1'.
+Another method might be to run the `raku --rakudoc=...` command, but without 'RAKUDO_RAKUAST=1'.
 Expect errors because the current production version of Rakudo does not allow for extensive Unicode entities.

 However, this will compile `RakuDoc::Render` and its dependencies.